Search

 Cybercriminals exploit human psychology to steal data and money.
 These social engineering attacks target our trust and curiosity.
 Hackers know people are often the weakest link in security systems.

-AI-powered attacks have made these threats more dangerous.
-Experts report a 300% increase in sophisticated phishing attacks using deepfakes and fake websites.
-Criminals use AI to create convincing personas that fool cautious individuals.
+AI has made threats worse.
+Experts say there’s a 300% jump inย phishing attacks with deepfakes and fake sites.
+Criminals use AI to make fake personas that trick even careful people.

 Organizations lose billions yearly to these manipulation tactics.
 From cryptocurrency scams to corporate espionage, no sector is safe.
 The financial impact is staggering.